Skip to content

 Load a session script.

-Network interface to bind to, if empty the default interface will be auto selected (accepts interface name, ip or mac address)
+Network interface to bind to.
+If empty, the default interface is auto-selected.
+Accepts interface name, IP, or MAC address.

 Use the provided IP address instead of the default gateway.
-If not specified or invalid, the default gateway will be auto detected and used.
+If not specified or invalid, the default gateway is auto-detected.

 Disable the interactive session history file ~/.bettercap.history.